TheMrZZ/TheMrZZ/README.md

 - I owned the Data Infrastructure of Alan, the one-stop health assistant that covers all your neers - from insurance to health.

-- I've been the CEO of [Keplair](https://www.keplair.com) for a year.
-In one year, I learned more than I ever dreamed of.
+- I've been the CEO of [Keplair](https://www.keplair.com) for quite some time.
+I learned more than I could ever have dreamed of.

 - 🛠 I am the creator & maintainer of [Sandstone](https://www.sandstone.dev), an open-source framework for Minecraft Datapacks generation.